Create a variety of learning experiences which enable children to collaborate

 Mixed Attainment Collaborative Maths

 Most of the guided maths I teach is through mixed attainment groupings where children can move through levels of challenge.
 The children find this really supportive as they can share ideas and strategies and therefore don’t “freeze” when faced with a challenge.
-I often create mixed attainment pairs before each lesson (or series of lessons).
-This means that every child has a supportive partner they can plan with and use to extend or support their learning.
+I regularly pair children up with new learning partners (in some classes, this has changed each lesson.
+I currently change learning partners weekly) This means that every child has a supportive partner they can plan with and use to extend or support their learning.

 Pairing children in this way also takes the cap off their learning and I find children often surprise me by mastering maths I wouldn’t have previously thought they could have grasped.
 In these photos, the children are collaborating to build 3D shapes.
 They are not only using mathematical language and are problem-solving to get the shape they want; they are also learning to persevere with tricky learning and patiently share ideas and strategies with a new learning partner.

 Collaborative writing opportunities.